vmstio/docs/content/infrastructure/translation.md

 ### LibreTranslate

-[LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) is used as translation API for the Elk web client interfaces.
+[LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) is used as the translation API for the Elk web client interfaces.

-LibreTranslate is a free and open source machine translation API.
+LibreTranslate is a free and open-source machine translation API.
 Unlike other APIs, it doesn't rely on proprietary providers.
-The translation engine is powered by the open source Argos Translate library.
+The translation engine is powered by the open-source Argos Translate library.

 ### Lingva

 [Lingva](https://github.com/thedaviddelta/lingva-translate) is used by the Phanpy client offering.

-Lingva is an alternative front-end for Google Translate API, serving as a free and open source translator with over a hundred languages available.
+Lingva is an alternative front-end for Google Translate API, serving as a free and open-source translator with over a hundred languages available.
-While it has the widest set of available languages it can process, it is reliant on a third-party service which then sends data to Google.
+While it has the widest set of available languages it can process, it is reliant on a third-party service, which then sends data to Google.

 ## Available Languages